 Selecting the application whilst signed into your OCA Email Account will sign you in automatically.
 In the event that you are signed into multiple Google Accounts, you will need to select your OCA Account from a list of user accounts.

-2. If you encounter an error message when attempting to sign in, please contact IT Support via ithelpdesk@oca.ac.uk.
-Please remember to include a screenshot or a copy of the error message you have encountered to enable the team to investigate the issue further.
+2. If you encounter an error message when attempting to sign in, please contact the IT Team by submitting a support request or emailing ithelpdesk@oca.ac.uk.
+Remember to include a screenshot or a copy of the error message you have encountered to enable the team to investigate the issue further.

-If you are new to Office 365 or would like to learn more about how to get started with application features, take a look at the Microsoft 365 basics video training.
+If you are new to Office 365 or would like to learn more about how to get started with application features, take a look at the Microsoft 365 Help & Learning.